Tanzania Commercial Bank: Mergers and acquisitions

 In 2018, the Bank of Tanzania merged Twiga Bancorp and Tanzania Women's Bank into Tanzania Postal Bank due to their poor performance.
 In June 2020, the central bank merged TIB Commercial Bank Limited into TPB.
 The merger is set to bring the total assets of the bank to over 1 trillion Tanzanian Shillings.

-Rebrand
+Overview

 In June 2021, the bank rebranded to Tanzania Commercial Bank, to reflect the national nature of the institution.
-At that time its total assets had increased to over TSh 1 trillion (approx. US$436 million).
+As of December 2023, the bank's total assets were valued at TSh 1.47 trillion (approx. US$570.36 million).

 Corporate affairs

 Ownership

-Te table below illustrates the shareholding in the stock of TPB Bank Plc, as of 31 December 2019.
+The table below illustrates the shareholding in the stock of TPB Bank Plc, as of 31 December 2019.

 Business trends

 TPB Bank Plc bank year ends on 31 December every year.